 Labor Day is celebrated on the first Monday of every September, representing a celebration for workers all over America.

 The date was chosen as the first Monday because it represented a time when schools reopen so children can resume their education after enjoying summer vacations with their families.

 This tradition has recently been replaced by parents who send their kids off to school even before kindergarten starts so they can enjoy some last days of freedom during the Labour day weekend.

-This holiday has its origins in New York, where trade unions would gather together and march to show their strength and power after working hard as a group throughout the summer months.
+This holiday originates in New York, where trade unions would gather together and march to show their strength and power after working hard as a group throughout the summer.

-This holiday is significant because Peter McGuire, Peter J. McGuire, and Matthew Maguire, who were trade unionists in New York, organized a general strike back in 1883.
+This holiday is significant because Peter McGuire and Matthew Maguire, who were trade unionists in New York, organized a general strike back in 1883.